hensm/fx_cast/IMPLEMENTATION.md

 # Extension Lifetime

+## StatusManager

-A bridge application instance is created via the StatusManager (`background/StatusManager.ts`) to keep track of receivers’ statuses.
-The StatusManager emits events `serviceUp`, `serviceDown` and `statusUpdate` containing relevant data.
+The StatusManager (`background/StatusManager.ts`) keeps a bridge instance active throughout the lifetime of the extension.
+It listens for `main:/serviceUp`, `main:/serviceDown` and `main:/receiverStatus` messages to keep track of and update a list of receiver devices that can be provided to other extension components.
+It also emits `serviceUp`, `serviceDown` and `statusUpdate` events containing relevant data.

-This is expected to exist throughout the lifetime of the extension and will automatically reconnect with a 10-second interval if unexpectedly disconnected.
+If the StatusManager unexpectedly loses its bridge connection, it will automatically reconnect with a 10-second interval.

+## Shim Initialization

 The `shim/content.ts` content script is registered for all pages.
 It creates an empty `window.chrome` object in the page context since some sites may expect it to exist.
 It also intercepts any `src` attribute changes on `<script>` elements where the cast API may be loaded directly from a `chrome-extension://` URL, then sets them to the regular cast API script URL.

-## Shim Initialization

 The background script registers a `webRequest.onBeforeRequest` listener that intercepts requests to Google’s Cast API library.